Polar blast envelops Midwest, strains aging infrastructure

 On a typical winter day, the city has five to nine breaks, with each taking about three days to fix.
 But those repairs will take longer now with the large number of failures to fix, he added.

-Detroit is in the second year of a $500 million program to rehab the water and sewer system.
+Detroit is in the second year of a $500 million program to rehab its water and sewer system.
 Last year, 25 miles of water mains were replaced.

 "Water pipes are brittle.
-The more years they've gone through the freeze-thaw cycle, the more likely stress and strain," said Greg DiLoreto, a volunteer with the American Society of Civil Engineers and chair of its committee on American infrastructure.
+The more years they've gone through the freeze-thaw cycle," the greater the stress and strain, said Greg DiLoreto, a volunteer with the American Society of Civil Engineers and chair of its committee on American infrastructure.

 Pipes laid a century ago have far exceeded the life span for which they were designed, said DiLoreto, who described the aging process as "living on borrowed time."